How to File a Trademark: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 Filing a trademark application is important to get legal protection on your original mark.
 Companies generally trademark their business names, if possible, and logos.
 With a trademark in place, your business can use the mark freely without worrying about theft or possible infringement.

 If you need help with filing a trademark, you can post your question or concern on UpCounsel's marketplace.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.